Impeachment trial of Andrew Johnson: Later analysis

 While the Tenure of Office Act was repealed by Congress in 1887, subsequent opinion by the Supreme Court of the United States appear to support the position that Johnson was constitutionally entitled to fire Stanton without congressional approval.
 The Supreme Court's ruling on a similar piece of later legislation in Myers v.
 United States (1926) affirmed the ability of the president to remove a postmaster without congressional approval, and the dictum in the majority opinion stated "that the Tenure of Office Act of 1867...was invalid".

 Butler's subpar performance as a prosecutor has often been cited as a factor that contributed to Johnson's acquittal.

 An opinion that Senator Ross was mercilessly persecuted for his courageous vote to sustain the independence of the presidency as a branch of the federal government is the subject of an entire chapter in John F. Kennedy's book, Profiles in Courage.
 That opinion has been rejected by some scholars, such as Ralph Roske, and endorsed by others, such as Avery Craven.

 In his book Impeached: The Trial of President Andrew Johnson and the Fight for Lincoln's Legacy, David O. Stewart contends that Ross' vote against impeachment was bought by supporters of the president, who he believes had raised a $150,000 "Acquittal Fund" and had approached Republican senators offering bribes.
 Perry Fuller, a political fixer and key funder of Ross' Senate campaign, had spent the night prior to Ross' first vote against conviction with him.
 Stewart states that Ross had, up until the day of the vote, indicated he intended to vote for conviction.
 Stewart contends that Fuller was rewarded for persuading Ross.
 Johnson attempted to appoint Fuller head of commissioner of Internal Revenue, and when the Senate refused to confirm Fuller, Johnson appointed him tax collector for the Port of New Orleans.
-Stewart has contrasted his view of Ross with Kenendy's, declaring, "Edmund G. Ross was a profile in impeachment corruption, not courage".
+Stewart has contrasted his view of Ross with Kennedy's, declaring, "Edmund G. Ross was a profile in impeachment corruption, not courage".

 While historians have tended to view the impeachment of Johnson as misguided and see it as a fortunate outcome that he was not removed from office, more recently, there have been numerous historians that have argued that Johnson was such a dangerous force that his removal would have benefited the course of history taken by the United States.
 Particularly since Johnson, despite being politically limited as a lame duck, still took subsequent aggressive actions such as providing amnesty to all former Confederates in December 1868.